 If you haven’t seen it yet this year, you might remember the Thankfulness Challenges that filled up social media feeds from Novembers past.
 If you ask me, the best thing about these posts is seeing everyday stuff from real people.
-So on behalf of Karens everywhere (if you’ve seen the memes and tweets, you know it’s been a rough year for us!) and in the spirit of recognizing some of that everyday stuff, I’m going to get things started.
+So on behalf of Karens everywhere (if you’ve seen the memes and tweets, you know) and in the spirit of recognizing some of that everyday stuff, I’m going to get things started.
 In no particular order, here are eight things I’m incredibly grateful for.

 Waking up.
 When my father heard people complain about birthdays and getting older, he used to say, “It’s better than the alternative.”
 He’s been gone ten years now, but thanks to his attitude of gratitude, I try to take a minute (at least) every day to appreciate the privilege of being on this earth.
 And yes, I do think of it as a privilege.

 My fall porch.
 Several years ago, I found the perfect handcrafted plant stand at Arts Around the Lake at the University of Richmond.
 After trying to talk myself out of spending so much money on something for myself, I bought three and gave the other ones to my mom and my mother-in-law for Christmas.
 Now, we all have to find the perfect plants and gourds and arrangements to put on our porches so our very cool plant stands don’t look underdressed.